groverankush/Hourglass/README.md

 # Android-Hourglass
-Android-Hourglass is a Countdown timer that provides the feature of pausing the timer.
+Android-Hourglass is a Countdown timer that provides the feature to pause and resume the timer.